rueihuan/next-add/README.md

 npx next-add-nest
 ```

-Finally, you should manually process the files with names similar to *.bak.1621557880
+PS: You should manually process the files with names similar to _*.bak.1621557880_

 ## GraphQL Support